PaloAltoNetworks/cortex-dashboards/CONTRIBUTING.md

 ## XQL Formatting

 In order to maintain consistency across dashboards we have established the following guidelines for formatting your XQL queries.
-Although some of these tasks may seem duplicative and mundane, it is important to understand not everyone who will be using these queries has the same level of experience.
+Although some of these tasks may seem redundant and mundane, it is important to understand not everyone who will be using these queries has the same level of experience.
 Because of this code readability and in-code comments are important.

 ---